lukegrn/risk/README.md

 While this is just a learning project, I _do_ want this to be a usable and convenient language.
 Some of the goals are:

-- A few rust builtins as possibile
+- As few rust builtins as possibile
 - Risk native implementations of the majority of the standard library
 - Useful and convenient std library
 - Zero external dependencies